888.633.4362

 Graduates receive a Certificate of Completion, Ultrasound Technician diploma, and are prepared to immediately enter into entry-level positions in the field.
 Students may choose to pursue an Associate of Applied Science degree by completing additional General Education courses (108 weeks total).

-The U.S. Bureau of Labor Statistics projects increasing growth in the Ultrasound Technology field as sonography becomes an increasingly attractive alternative to radiological procedures.
-The BLS projects the field of ultrasound technology will grow at a rate of 10% annually through 2021-2031, faster than average for all occupations.
 Many ultrasound technicians/digital medical sonographers find positions in public and private hospitals; others work in private practices, physician offices, medical and diagnostic laboratories and outpatient care centers.
 As an ultrasound technician, you may choose to specialize in a particular area, including Obstetric and Gynecologic, Abdominal, Echocardiography, Neuro-brain, Breast Sonography, or Vascular Technology.

-• Ultrasound Laboratory
+• Ultrasound Physics

-• Abdomen, OBGYN and Vascular
+• Abdominal, OBGYN and Vascular Sonography

-• Externship
+• Clinical Externship

 • Total Weeks in Program: 84 Weeks – Morning/Afternoon classes | 99 Weeks – Evening classes

-• Semester Credit Hours: 86.66
+• Semester Credit Hours: 86

 • Total Clock Hours: 2180